Ad tech firm Simulmedia ties TV spots to purchases

 Their efforts can help chief marketing officers determine whether advertising spending directly boosted sales or raised awareness of a product or service.

-"There is a tremendous appetite in the industry to make your TV advertising smarter and data is a part of that," said Melissa Keller, executive vice president integrated investments at Havas.
+"There is a tremendous appetite in the industry to make your TV advertising smarter and data is a part of that," said Melissa Keller, executive vice president integrated investments at Havas EURC.PA.

 "What Simulmedia can do is activate your first party data and match it to TV ad exposures."